jbakse/compform_site/content/parameters/index.md

 Procedural generation code often grows organically and iteratively: tweak some code, run it to see what it builds, get inspired, and then tweak again.
 Iterative growth leads to code that is increasingly disorganized, hard to read, and hard to change.
 Exposing parameters helps to organize the code by separating configuration and implementation.

-Exposing parameters doesn't necessiarly require creatring a GUI for them.
+Exposing parameters doesn't necessiarly require creating a GUI for them.
 Early versions of a program often contain a lot of [magic numbers](<https://en.wikipedia.org/wiki/Magic_number_(programming)>).
 Simply changing these magic numbers into named constants helps make the code easier to read and easier reason about.
 Organizing your code into well-factored functions with carefully chosen parameters helps even more.
 Thinking of your program as a collection of components—each with their own parameter-driven interface—will generally lead to better organized, more maintainable code.

 #### Better Results